 2. WHAT is gender integration in an emergency response?

-Humanitarian crises offer a ‘window of opportunity’ to transform unequal gender relations and shift harmful gender norms.
-Knowing this, CARE works along a continuum to ensure that, at the very least, emergency responses are gender sensitive, but strive to be, gender transformative.
+Humanitarian emergencies offer a ‘window of opportunity’ to transform unequal gender relations and shift harmful gender norms.

-For some reflections on CARE’s approach, as well as examples of CARE’s Gender in Emergencies work and good practices, visit this video link.
+For reflections on CARE’s approach, examples of CARE’s Gender in Emergencies work and good practices, visit this video link.